"Independence, Freedom, and the Iranian Nation"

 Predictably yet against everybody's expectations; Khomeini proved to be a very authoritarian and power-hungry individual once he rose to power.
 The newly established authorities were the Revolutionary Council, Revolutionary Guards, Revolutionary Tribunals, Islamic Republican Party, and Revolutionary Committees (komitehs).
 Komitehs were especially brutal in weeding out opponents of the Islamic regime which included former Shah officials.
 With men like Sadegh Khalkhali being notorious for carrying out executions of military officers in tribunals.

 The Interim Government headed by PM Bazargan only provided a smokescreen for Khomeini's power grab and to lend legitimacy for the new regime.
 One by one, Khomeini began to eliminate his opponents.
 In February, the National Democratic Front was banned.
 In November, the Interim Government was emasculated by the Revolutionary Council.
 In January of 1980, the MPRP headed by Shariatmadari was banned.
 In February of the same year, the PMOI were attacked by the Hezbollahi.
+Thus eliminating all direct threat to Khomeini's power as he implements a Shia Islamic theocracy in the form of vilayat-e-faqih.

 F4s Used in the Aerial Bombings